 John is a Research Director at Gartner, Inc., a research and advisory firm based in Stamford, Connecticut.
 He is also the a co-founder of The Greenhouse, a recording and mixing studio in Gilford, NH, and the host of the Young Performers Open Mic at Jasper Hill Cafe and Bistro in Holliston, MA.

 Dan Croft originally joined Plugged In as Administrative Assistant to help our staff keep every aspect of the organization running smoothly.

-After one year he has become an important part of the program and has taken on the responsibilities of Program Coordinator.
+After one year he has become an important part of the program and has taken on the responsibilities of Program Director.

 Dan’s interest in organizations that serve and inspire youth began when he was a camper and later a Counselor-in-Training at Paul Newman’s Hole In The Wall Gang Camp.